-Bowmaster’s sister company, Manson Anchors were approached by Ron Holland, world-leading Yacht Designer and Vosper Thornycroft, a British Shipyard.
+Manson Anchors was approached by Ron Holland, a leading yacht designer, and Vosper Thornycroft, a British shipyard, to help with the anchoring solution for this iconic sloop.
 They were in the process of designing and building what would be the largest sloop in the world.
 At 248ft long and costing over £100 million, this was a very high-profile project to be a part of.

-Designer, Ron Holland, had experience with the reliable Manson Ray Anchors on existing sailing yachts he had designed.
-This experience assured him that the Manson Ray anchoring system for Mirabella V was the right choice.
+Designer, Ron Holland, was confident the Manson Anchor team could find a solution that would work perfectly.
+He had experience with the reliable Manson Ray Anchor on existing sailing yachts he had designed, and this experience assured him that it was the right choice for Mirabella V.

 The anchors for Mirabella V were constructed from 316 low carbon stainless steel plate.
 After extensive discussion on the dimension limitations, the Manson Anchors team offered digital drawings to check against the pre-designed anchor housing.
-Once these were checked and found the anchors could fit beneath the furler bases, construction went ahead.
+Once it was confirmed they would fit beneath the furler bases, construction commenced.

-These two anchors were not cast, they were fabricated from plates.
+The anchors were not cast; they were fabricated from plates.
 When manufactured this way, an exact and easily manipulated set of dimensions can be achieved.

-The Ray Anchors were flared to the same specifications as the bow enabling them to sit snug against the bow.
+The Manson Ray Anchors were flared to the same specifications as the bow, enabling them to sit snuggly against the bow.

 The Manson Ray Anchors were the world’s largest Stainless-Steel Ray-type anchors weighing 600kg (1300lbs) and 400kg (900lbs).

-Being made for the largest sloop in the world created a lot of attention for Manson Anchors in their ability to work to very tight dimensions.
+Being made for the largest sloop in the world created a lot of attention for Manson Anchors, particularly their ability to work to very tight dimensions.

-Manson’s ability to manufacture the product and achieve tight tolerance and also the level of the mirror polish finish on the anchors also received high praise from all involved in the project.
+Manson Anchor’s ability to manufacture the product achieving tight tolerance and a high level of mirror polish finish on the anchors, received high praise from all involved in the project.